Welcome to Year 6

 Reading at home is so important for many reasons and we ask that you read regularly (minimum 4 times a week) at home.
 Prizes are up for grabs at the end of the term for those that do this!
 Remember, the more often you read, the sooner you get to quiz on AR and move up those levels!

 PE kits will need to be in school each week.
-PE will be on Thursday afternoons this term and we will be developing skills using our core strength to play ball games.
+PE will be on a Friday for 6SH and 6GL.

 As Athletes, we will use team work and coordination skills to take part in a range of indoor athletics sports.
 We will look at improving our throwing and catching skills.
 We will also explore different movement styles such as: jumping, sprinting, jogging and walking.
 We will do this through a variety of team games.